 - Concentrate its efforts and services within the United Way of Frederick County service area

-- Align with at least one of United Way’s impact areas and strategies (Education, Income, Health)
+- Align with at least one of United Way’s impact areas and strategies (Education, Financial Stability, Health)

 - Be prepared to measure and communicate results